Jump-Start Reinforcement Learning: Related Work

 \section{Related Work}

 \textbf{Imitation learning combined with reinforcement learning (IL+RL)}.
-Several previous works on leveraging a prior policy to initialize reinforcement learning focus on doing so by combining imitation learning and reinforcement learning.
+Several previous works on leveraging a prior policy to initialize RL focus on doing so by combining imitation learning and RL.
+Some methods treat RL as a sequence modelling problem and train an autoregressive model using offline data~\cite{zheng2022online,janner2021offline,chen2021decision}.
 One well-studied class of approaches initializes policy search methods with policies trained via behavioral cloning~\cite{schaal1997learning, kober2010imitation,rajeswaran2017learning}.
 This is an effective strategy for initializing policy search methods, but is generally ineffective with actor-critic or value-based methods, where the critic also needs to be initialized~\citep{awac}, as we also illustrate in Section~\ref{sec:prelims}.
-Several prior methods have proposed to include prior data in the replay buffer for a value-based approach~\citep{overcoming_exploration,vecerik2018leveraging}, but this requires prior \emph{data} rather than just a prior \emph{policy}.
-More recent approaches improve this strategy by utilizing offline RL~\cite{cql2020,awac,AWOpt} to pretrain on prior data and then finetune.
+Methods have been proposed to include prior data in the replay buffer for a value-based approach~\citep{overcoming_exploration,vecerik2018leveraging}, but this requires prior \emph{data} rather than just a prior \emph{policy}.
+More recent approaches improve this strategy by using offline RL~\cite{cql2020,awac,AWOpt} to pre-train on prior data and then finetune.
 We compare to such methods, showing that our approach not only makes weaker assumptions (requiring only a policy rather than a dataset), but also performs comparably or better.